Explore the IntelliJ Platform API

 defaultExtensionNs="com.intellij"), the IDE will automatically suggest possible EPs.

 This is the first step in discovering new features that haven't been explicitly mentioned in the IntelliJ Platform Docs.
-Note that in the completion popup you can call quick documentation, which then shows the properties and the implementation class, as well as a direct link to open usage results from IntelliJ Platform Explorer.
+Note that in the completion popup, you can call quick documentation, which then shows its properties, the implementation class, as well as a direct link to open usage results from IntelliJ Platform Explorer.

 1.3 Search the IntelliJ Platform Code